 Payments should be sent to: The Wright Center Medical Group, P.C.
 111 North Washington Avenue Scranton, PA 18503

-1What are the criteria for selection to the residency program at The Wright Center?
+1What are the criteria for selection to the residency program at The Wright Center for Graduate Medical Education?

 The residency recruitment and selection committee considers a variety of application elements, including but not limited to: USMLE/COMLEX scores, previous training and experience, your interest in primary care, and letters of recommendation.
 Most successful applicants score above 85% on their exams.

 2What documents must I submit in order to apply?

 3Does your program require previous training or experience in primary care, internal medicine or family medicine?

 No. Previous U.S. clinical training or experience is helpful but not required.